 Read on to find out how to determine the origin of these errors, and possible ways to solve them.

-- Click the Details >> button to show the actual errors that occurred while loading your project:
+Click the Details >> button to show the actual errors that occurred while loading your app:

-These detailed messages tell you:
+These detailed messages tell you the following:

-2.1 Is this a Team Server project?
+3.1 Is This a Team Server App?

 If the latest change on your branch line was committed by someone other than yourself, please inform the person about the problem.

-If you received the model from someone else, for example as a project package (.mpk) file, then it’s possible they created the model with the Mendix Model SDK.
+If you received the model from someone else, for example as a app package (.mpk) file, then it’s possible they created the model with the Mendix Model SDK.
 Please inform the person about the problem and ask them for a solution.

-3. Solving the problems
+4 Solving the Problems

 The most likely cause for these kinds of errors is a faulty script that was run on the Mendix Model SDK and, if this is the case, means you will also need to use the SDK to fix the problems.
-If you created or edited the model yourself using the Mendix Model SDK, you will probably know what to do to solve the problems by carefully reading the messages in the error dialog, and locating the relevant part of you SDK code, after which you can change your SDK script to make the project valid again.
+If you created or edited the model yourself using the Mendix Model SDK, you will probably know what to do to solve the problems by carefully reading the messages in the error dialog, and locating the relevant part of you SDK code, after which you can change your SDK script to make the app valid again.
 Be sure to check the Mendix Model SDK documentation if you need information about constructing or altering models with SDK scripts.